AdobeDocs/experience-manager-65.en/help/sites-developing/extending-cloud-config.md

 `/etc/cloudservices`.

-For each type of configuration a template and a component will be provided.This makes it possible to have configuration templates that can fulfil most needs after being customized.
+For each type of configuration, a template and a component is provided.
+This makes it possible to have configuration templates that can fulfill most needs after being customized.

-To provide a configuration for a new services you need to:
+To provide a configuration for new services, do the following:

-* create a servicepage in
+* Create a servicepage in

   `/etc/cloudservices`

-* under this:
+* Under this:

   * a configuration template
   * a configuration component